StrawberryDonut/Strawberry-lang-spec/Functions.md

 ### keys()
 `<dic>.keys() -> <list>`
-Return a list that contains all key.
+Returns a list that contains all key.

 ### values()
 `<dic>.values() -> <list>`
-Return a list of all values.
+Returns a list of all values.

 ### has()
 `<dic>.has(<string> key) -> <bool>`